-The Directors have made an assessment of the Group's and Company's ability to continue as a going concern and have no reason to believe the Group and Company will not remain a going concern for at least twelve months from the \\\\\\ date of this \\\\\ state ment.
+The Directors have made an assessment of the Group's and Company's ability to continue as a going concern and have no reason to believe the Group and Company will not remain a going concern for at least twelve months from the date of this statement..

-ine consolidate that is a series to financial statements of the Group and Company for the year ended December 51, All Aliko Dangore, GCON
+The consolidated and separate financial statements of the Group and Company for the year ended December 31, 2021 were approved by the Directors on February 28, 2022.